metab0t/PyOptInterface/README.md

 The key features of PyOptInterface include:
 - Very fast speed to construct optimization model (10x faster than Pyomo, comparable with JuMP.jl and some official Python bindings provided by vendors of optimizer)
+- Highly efficient structured automatic differentiation for nonlinear optimization with JIT compilation (faster than other NLP frameworks)
 - Low overhead to modify and re-solve the problem incrementally (including adding/removing variables/constraints, changing objective function, etc.)
 - Unified API to cover common usages, write once and the code works for all optimizers
 - You still have escape hatch to query or modify solver-specific parameter/attribute/information for different optimizers directly like the vendor-specific Python binding of optimizer

 ## Benchmark
 The benchmark comparing PyOptInterface with some other modeling interfaces can be found [here](https://metab0t.github.io/PyOptInterface/benchmark.html).
-PyOptInterface is among the fastest modeling interfaces in terms of model construction time.
+PyOptInterface is among the fastest modeling interfaces in terms of model construction time and automatic differentiation of nonlinear optimization problems.

 ## Installation
 PyOptInterface is available on PyPI.
 You can install it via pip: